rn1n3r/rn1n3r.github.com/_posts/2017-05-29-deconvolutions-epsc.md

 However, manual detection and analysis of these EPSCs is tedious and subject to observer bias.
 In [this paper](http://www.cell.com/biophysj/fulltext/S0006-3495(12)00935-6) by Pernía-Andrade *et al*, a method of detecting EPSCs is proposed using *deconvolutions*.

 Now, if you don't know what a deconvolution is (or a convolution, for that matter), don't worry (I'm looking at you, future Edward :smirk:).
 I'll try and break it down here, but I can't promise I'll do a good job.
+First, we'll start with a description of **linear time-invariant systems (LTI)**.
+An LTI is a system that is *linear*: meaning that the output of the system is a linear map (meaning that *addition* and *scalar multiplication* are conserved).
+So if I have an input $x$